rstudio/team-admin.rstudio.com/docs/rstudio-connect/lab-configure-connect.md

 Remember:

 * The first user you create on Connect is the admin user
-* The Connect authentication mechanism is not necessarily tied to the authentication mechanism of RStudio Server Pro.
+* The Connect authentication mechanism is not necessarily tied to the authentication mechanism of RStudio Workbench.
-* However, it will make life easier if you use the same user name for your admin user than the user you are logged into on RStudio Server Pro.
+* However, it will make life easier if you use the same user name for your admin user than the user you are logged into on RStudio Workbench.
 * Concretely, this means that you should log in to Connect as `jen`